-If your organisation is planning to create digital posters, fliers, or other marketing collateral for Mental Health Week, please utilise the 2021 Mental Health Week logo.
-There is both a version that includes the theme 'Awareness, Belonging, Connection' and a more general MHW logo.
+If your organisation is planning to create digital posters, fliers, or other marketing collateral for Mental Health Week, please utilise the 2025 Mental Health Week logo.
+There is both a version that includes the theme 'Appreciate the little things' and a more general MHW logo.
 In addition, we will be developing free, downloadable posters and associated marketing materials.

-Visit the MHW Resources page to download logos, icons and posters (available August).
+Visit the MHW Resources page to download logos, icons and posters (available mid-late June).
 Contact MHCT if you have any questions on 03 6224 9222 or enquiries@mhct.org